nbahador/engaging_clickable_demos/README.md

 ### **AI-Powered Grant Assistant**
 *Interactive Mock Demo for Stakeholder Preview*

-A clickable proof-of-concept showcasing how research staff can use an integrated AI assistant to instantly query grant contracts — helping visualize the potential of the future product.
+A clickable proof-of-concept showcasing how research staff can use an integrated AI assistant to instantly query grant contracts, helping visualize the potential of the future product.

 🔗 **Explore the Interactive Demos:**